• Skip to primary navigation

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

 This rich and creamy, 6 ingredient vegan eggnog is ready in only 10 minutes!
-It's not only naturally-sweetened, spiced just right, and perfect for the holidays and anytime of year, but it's also low in carbs so it's a no guilt keto eggnog too.
+It’s not only naturally-sweetened, spiced just right, and perfect for the holidays and anytime of year.

 sugar-free eggnog in glass mugs with spoons, cinnamon sticks, and anise